-Base salaries provide executives with a set level of monthly cash income.
-While the Compensation Committee is aware of competitive levels, actual salary levels are based on factors including individual performance and level and scope of responsibility.
+Base salaries provide executives with a fixed level of monthly cash income.
+While the Compensation Committee is aware of competitive levels, actual salary levels are based on factors including tenure, individual performance and level and scope of responsibility.
 The Company does not give specific weights to these factors.
-The Compensation Committee determines median base salary levels by having Frederic Cook conduct a comprehensive review of information provided in proxy statements filed by oilfield service companies with varying ranges of market capitalization and revenues.
+The Compensation Committee determines median base salary levels by having Frederic Cook conduct a comprehensive review of information provided in proxy statements filed by our peer companies.
 Generally, each executive is reviewed by the Compensation Committee individually on an annual basis.
-Salary adjustments are based on the individual seperience and background, the individual seprormance during the prior year, the general movement of salaries in the marketplace, our financial position and, for each executive other than the chief executive officer, the recommendations of our chief executive officer.
-The Compensation Committee does not establish specific, individual goals for the Company sepromand executive officers, other than the chief executive officer (see Compensation of the Chief Executive Officer below for a discussion of the chief executive officer, so an analysis of the individual performance of any particular named executive officer, other than the chief executive officer, is subjective in nature and takes into account the recommendations of the chief executive officer.
-As a result of these factors, an executive salary may be above or below the targeted median at any point in time.
+Salary adjustments are based on the individual's experience and background, the individual's performance during the prior year, the general movement of salaries in the marketplace, our financial position and, for each executive other than the chief executive officer, the recommendations of our chief executive officer.
+The Compensation Committee does not establish specific, individual goals for the Company's named executive officers, other than the chief executive officer (see "Compensation of the Chief Executive Officer" below for a discussion of the chief executive officer's goals).
+The Compensation Committee's analysis of the individual performance of any particular named executive officer is subjective in nature and takes into account the recommendations of the chief executive officer (other than with respect to him).
+As a result of these factors, an executive's base salary may be above or below the targeted median at any point in time.

-In Feburary 2008, the Compensation Committee reviewed with Frederic Cook base salary adjustment recommendations made by the chief executive officer for the other named executive officers.
-The Compensation Committee considered each named executive officer s base salary relative to his peers.
-The Compensation Committee also considered in its review of base salary compensation for the top five executives the scope and size of the Company and the financial and operating performance of the Company during 2007.
-The Compensation Committee also considered that the Company s named executive officers last base salary adjustments occurred in February 2006.
+In February 2012, the Compensation Committee reviewed with Frederic Cook the base salaries of the named executive officers.
+The Compensation Committee considered each named executive officer's base salary relative to his peers.
+The Compensation Committee also considered in its review of base salary compensation for the top five executives the scope and size of the Company and the financial and operating performance of the Company during 2011.
+The Compensation

+Committee also considered that the Company's named executive officers' last base salary adjustments occurred in February 2010.

-Based on these factors, the Company s named executive officers, other than its chief executive officer, received the following salary increases in 2008: Mr. Williams from \$500,000 to \$550,000; Mr. Reese from \$385,000 to \$490,000; Mr. Rettig from \$350,000 to \$450,000; and Mr. Blanchard from \$240,000 to \$300,000.
-The Compensation Committee noted that those base salary adjustments would put the listed executives base salary pay in or near the median base salary range.
-The salary adjustments in 2008 were made as a result of the successful financial and operating performance of the Company and the Company s growth in size during 2007.
-The Compensation Committee agreed that in making such base salary adjustments, it was not deviating from the Company s stated philosophy of maintaining executive compensation in the median range of other similarly situated oilfield service companies.
+Based on these factors, the Company's named executive officers, other than its chief executive officer, received the following salary increases in 2012: Mr. Williams - from \$600,000 to \$700,000; Mr. Reese - from \$525,000 to \$625,000; Mr. Rettig - from \$500,000 to \$550,000; and Mr. Thigpen - from \$475,000 to \$550,000.
+The Compensation Committee noted that those base salary adjustments would put the listed executives' base salary pay closer to the median base salary range.